digital-land/alpha-data/local-plans/README.md

     Adopted = adopted

-The fields in this register are
+The fields in this register are:

     organisation
     name